EVerest/libocpp/README.md

 # EVerest OCPP Module (`libocpp`)

-EVerest's Open Charge Point Protocol (OCPP) modules are based on `libocpp`, a standalone C++ library implementing client-side OCPP 1.6 and 2.0.1 communications.
-The library is designed to enable OCPP communications in electric vehicle charging stations, regardless of whether or not the stations are running EVerest.
+EVerest's Open Charge Point Protocol (OCPP) modules are based on this library—`libocpp`—a standalone C++ library implementing client-side OCPP 1.6 and 2.0.1 communications.
+This library can be used independently of EVerest to enable OCPP communication for a charging station.

 ### What is OCPP?